Desigveloper/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 It deletes the head node of the list and returns its data.
 If the list is empty, it returns 0.

 8-sum_listint.c: A function that takes a pointer to the head node of a linked list as input Returns the sum of all the data (n) of the nodes in the list.
 If the list is empty, it returns 0.

+9-insert_nodeint.c: A function that takes a pointer to a pointer to the head node of a linked list, in an index where a new node should be added, and data to be stored in the new node as input.
+It returns the address of the new node if it was successfully added, or NULL if it failed